MicahElliott/captain/README.md

 - ignorability of some things on some systems

 You can’t have all that without a manager — you end up cooking it yourself, half-baked.
-And Yes, you can simply set that all up in your CI (and you should), but you don’t want your devs waiting 15 minutes to see if their commit passed.
+And yes, you can simply set that all up in your CI (and you should), but you don’t want your devs waiting 15 minutes to see if their commit passed.
 Instead, you want them to wait a few seconds for all that to run locally, maybe in parallel.